utilitywarehouse/go-circle-build/CIRCLE_README.md

   - produces and publishes an Alpine Linux-based Docker image that runs that binary

-If you are feeling ambitious, you can also uncomment the last task in the `deployment.master.commands` section of `circle.yml` and then you will also have a setup that auto-deploys to the Kubernetes `dev` cluster.
+If you are feeling ambitious, you can uncomment the task `ci-kubernetes-push` in your `.circleci/config.yml` and then you will also have a setup that auto-deploys to the Kubernetes `dev` cluster.
+Though you will need to add the `K8S_DEV_TOKEN` to your project.
+Also if you are building something wihout a package main, you will need to update L59 of the Makefile.

 ## Usage

   1. Drop those three files into your project root.
-Then edit `circle.yml` and replace `<service-name>` with the name of your app.
+Then edit `.circleci/config.yml` and replace `<service-name>` with the name of your app.
 (This should almost certainly be the same as the name of your project's GitHub repository, which should be the same as the basename of the directory containing your